LiorSinai/liorsinai.github.io/_posts/2022-12-29-denoising-diffusion-2-unet.md

 Therefore the largest layers are the middle (bottom) layers where the channel dimension is largest.
 Also because of the concatenation on the channel dimension, the upside layers will tend to be much larger than their downside counterparts.

-This figure shows this exponential relationship with the channel dimension more clearly.
+This figure shows this exponential relationship with the channel dimension:

 <figure class="post-figure">
 <img class="img-80"